ioistired/ps3-update-dl/README.md

 ## Usage

 ```
-Usage: ps3udl -o BASE_DIR TITLE_ID_1 [TITLE_ID_2...]
+Usage: ps3udl [-c GAMES_YML_PATH] -o BASE_DIR [TITLE_ID_1 TITLE_ID_2...]

 Download all updates for all given titles to the given base directory.
 A subdirectory inside the base directory will be created for each title.

+Titles are specified via command-line args or the games.yml file or both.

 Options:
-    -o, --base-dir
+	-o BASE_DIR, --base-dir BASE_DIR
 	The directory that all titles will be downloaded to.
 It must exist.

+	-c GAMES_YML_PATH, --games-yml-path GAMES_YML_PATH
+	Path to your RPCS3 games.yml file.
+All updates for all games listed in this file will be downloaded if specified.

 	-f, --force
 	Whether to overwrite existing files.

 	-h, --help
 	Display this message.
 ```

 ## License